pulumi/examples/aws-ts-eks-hello-world/README.md

     the NGINX app, and a LoadBalancer `Service` to publicly access NGINX.

-    Pulumi understands which changes to a given cloud resource can be made in-place, and which require replacement, and computes the minimally disruptive change to achieve the desired state.
+    Pulumi understands which changes to a given cloud resource can be made in place, and which require replacement, and computes the minimally disruptive change to achieve the desired state.

 	> **Note:** Pulumi auto-generates a suffix for all objects.